-Fig. 15 Mean trailing edge pressure profile as a function of the mesh resolution: (a) structured and (b) unstructured meshes of the trailing edge indicate the sensitivity of the trailing edge region to the mesh resolution and results are given in Fig. 15.
+Preliminary LES instantaneous snapshots point to the trailing edge flow region as being critical in the determination of the unsteady flow features.
+In particular, the waves generated in this zone seem to be of importance since they interact with the suction side of the neighboring blade and can interact with the neighboring wakes.
+Mean pressure profiles along the curvilinear coordinate of the trailing edge indicate the sensitivity of the trailing edge region to the mesh resolution and results are given in Fig. 15.
 Here again and in agreement with the previous findings, the wall resolution is of importance and only well refined meshes guarantee proper estimations of the experimental measurements.
 In this region, none of the LES predictions is satisfactory.
-However, if the wall region is appropriately modeled, all LESs will produce better quality pressure profiles than the other two numerical approaches.
-It is also worth mentioning that going from 2D to full 3D LES seems to be a prerequisite if that specific profile is to be well reproduced numerically.
+However, if the wall region is appropriately modeled, all LES's will produce better quality pressure profiles than the other two numerical approaches.
+It is also worth mentioning that going from 2D to full 3D LES seems to be a pre-requisite if that specific profile is to be well reproduced numerically.
 Indeed, although T3 wall resolution may not be adequate in part of the blade boundary layer, the conjunction of local mesh refinement and three-dimensionality at the trailing edge seems to be sufficient to provide interesting results in good agreement with the experiment.
 Of course such observations highlight again the difficulty of performing high quality LES modeling of such flows.
-Current investigations on the effect of the local resolution as well as the importance of the spanwise extend of the computational domain on the LES predictions are being pursued.
+Current investigations on the effect of the local resolution as well as the importance of the span-wise extend of the computational domain on the LES predictions are being pursued.